 Developing Your Legacy: How Do You Want to be Remembered?

-You are the architect of your life’s story.
-Legacies are made up of a combination of successes, failures, contributions, life lessons, actions, and the many other ways we can leave a lasting impression on others.
+Our legacies are made up of a combination of successes, failures, contributions, life lessons, actions, and the many other ways we can leave a lasting impression.
+You are the architect of your life’s story so why not make it a great one?

 Do you often give to those in need or assist others without expectation?
 If so, you will likely be remembered as a generous and kind person.
 And you don’t have to give money or other treasures to be charitable: giving of yourself is one of the greatest measures of generosity.
 When you make time for others and offer them your love and attention, it can be far more valuable than any amount of money.
 In the long term, what people will most remember about you is the way you treated them and how you added value to their lives.